 There’s a couple across the aisle, both with the tense look of someone who hasn’t been in the city since their honeymoon in 1981.
 Every now and then he unfolds the map and looks at it, smiles awkwardly at no one and nothing at all, takes off his baseball hat and tries to smooth out what’s left of his hair, puts the hat back on again, takes it off again.
-She’s wearing a lilac top that all but blends into the seat — has camouflaged herself like a stressed chameleon.
+She’s wearing a lilac top that blends into the seat — has camouflaged herself like a stressed chameleon.
 She, too, is smiling, possibly at the pug to my left, whose tongue is surprisingly long and dangles out of the corner of its mouth in a thirsty, melancholic way.

 The pug’s human is the antipode of the man to my right: one shaggy, feet in battered sneakers crossed, the other sporting a Men’s Health-worthy stubble, leather shoes placed symmetrically on the floor.

 Others join at various stations.
 A girl in a headscarf that matches her pants, legs and arms well-covered, walks in with her father and sits down next to him.
 A guy hauls in what has to be a bass, and it seems disproportionate, comical outside of the stage.
 A womanchild rests her head on the steel bars, eyes closed, a plate of fake gold gleaming on the bag.
 It’s impossible to tell her age, her origin, or anything else about her, except that she’s very tired, and very alone.